 A new school of thought!
 The theory here is that placing something metal into the center of the pan while the cake is baking will help distribute the heat more evenly and stop it from doming.

 Another craft store purchase for $9.99.
 Not bad for one, but this would obviously get pricey if you need to bake lots of cakes at once.
 I also realized after purchasing that this is usually used for larger cakes, but decided to give it a whirl anyway.
 The core needs to be sprayed and floured, just like the pan.
 Place it in the center of the pan and fill it with batter level to the batter in the pan.

 Floral nails cost about $1-2 at the craft store, and I'm pleased to say that I already had one on hand for this experiment.
 Spray and flour the nail just like you would the pan.
 Place the flat side down in the center of the pan, then fill with batter.

 Check out these side-by-sides of the methods above compared to an untreated control cake.
 Not bad.

 Wilton Bake-Strips and plain old dish towels were the clear winners!
 Both had flat, level tops.
 And an unexpected bonus — the cakes baked with the same color all the way through without any dark edges.

 You can see that foil and paper towels were outperformed by the other strip methods.
-Not only were Wilton Strips and towels both easier to use, but they're also reusable (+1 for Earth).
+Not only were Wilton Strips and towels both easier to use, but they're also reusable (+1 for Planet Earth).

 The floral nail was honestly a shocker.
 I know many bakers swear by this method, but it did nothing for me.
 I was SO surprised that I baked a second cake to see if there was any difference.
 None.
 If a flat cake is what you're after, any of the external methods are a better bet.